Vishakha1510/platform_converter_contact_app/README.md

 ![Switch](ScreenShots/switch_android.jpg)
 ![Switch](ScreenShots/switch_ios.jpg)

-📥 APK Download
-Download the latest APK

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss your proposal.

-📜 License
-This project is licensed under the MIT License.

-vbnet
-Copy
-Edit

 You can copy and paste this into a `README.md` file in your project.
 It’s styled for readabil